bl2023222196/D3PGSA/README.md

 This project addresses the dynamic pricing problem for electric vehicle charging stations (EVCS) under uncertain and dynamic demand conditions.
 We propose D³PGSA, an enhanced reinforcement learning framework that integrates experience generation, feature-based DBSCAN clustering, and a dual-critic architecture to improve policy learning effectiveness.
+The experience generation model is adapted from code provided in this repository: https://github.com/cloneofsimo/consistency_models.

 The repository includes:
 - The implementation of D³PGSA.